 Beyond these common errors, there are many additional pitfalls that can impact your estate planning.
 At our firm, we guide you through the process, helping you to not only avoid mistakes but also implement strategies to ensure your true family’s legacy will continue to grow long after you’re gone.

 This article is a service of the Law Firm of Myrna Serrano Setty, P.A.
 We don’t just draft documents, we help you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-Call our office today to schedule a Planning Session.
+Call our office today to schedule a free Planning Session.
 Mention this article to learn how to get this $500 session at no charge.